jsetting32/JSCalendar/README.md

 ![ScreenShot](JSCalendarPreview.png)

-Thanks to Nop Shusang and
+Thanks to Nop Shusang and Daniele Margutti for making this possible with their libraries.